 Always have treats and tea (or if your kids don’t like tea, have juice or other drinks available).
 Food will make any subject infinitely times better!
-Use dishes that aren’t common.
-For example, we use china teacups.
+Use dishes that aren’t commonly used in your household.
+For example, we use our china teacups.
 Most of these we have found at second-hand stores, but some are gifts from great-grandma or even my wedding china.
 Next, add mood lighting and decorate the table.
 If we have a theme, like a particular poet or holiday, we will decorate with that theme.

 The next step to Poetry Teatime is to add the words.
 The kids choose their favorite poems and read them aloud to everyone while we sip tea and nibble on our treats.

 Now, that I have them relaxed and in a “poetry mood”, we’ll practice a little fun poetry activity.
 These differ each time and basically are what inspires me at that moment.
 I try to keep the writing light and fun and sometimes it is as simple as a freewrite.
 At the end of Poetry Teatime, they can share their poetry or they can keep it to themselves.
 The choice is theirs.